 Cambridge English: Proficiency, also known as the Certificate of Proficiency in English (CPE): grade B if taken before January 2015, or a score of at least 185.

-English Language GCSE, or O-level: grade B (for IGCSE, please see below)
+English Language GCSE: grade B or grade 6 (for IGCSE, please see below)

 International Baccalaureate Standard Level (SL): score of 5 in English (as Language A or B)